fenago/puppet-course/quickstart/md/Lab_6.md

 For convenience of editing, I suggest you make a shell script, called something like `/usr/local/bin/eyaml_edit`, which runs the `eyaml edit` command.
-There\'s an example on your Vagrant box, at `/examples/eyaml_edit.sh`, which you can copy to `/usr/local/bin` and edit (as before, substitute the `gpg-recipients` email address with the one associated with
+There\'s an example on your lab environment, at `/examples/eyaml_edit.sh`, which you can copy to `/usr/local/bin` and edit (as before, substitute the `gpg-recipients` email address with the one associated with